sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/scale.md

 | `Type`      | Persistent Volumes for Kubernetes                                     |
 |             | Persistent SSD for Docker Compose                                     |

-> WARNING: We recommend to provide zoekt-indexserver with lots of resources when trying to add a lot of new repositories that requires indexing from a new external service, then scale down.
+> WARNING: We recommend providing zoekt-indexserver with more resources when trying to add a lot of new repositories that requires indexing from a new external service, and then scale down once indexing is completed.

 ---